CogComp/cogcomp-nlpy/README.rst

 About the name
 --------------
+It is pronounced similar to "Sue".
 The *Sioux* are groups of Native American tribes and First Nations peoples in North America, mostly the tribal governments scattered across North Dakota, South Dakota, Nebraska, Minnesota, and Montana in the United States; and Manitoba and southern Saskatchewan in Canada. (`Read more <https://en.wikipedia.org/wiki/Sioux>`_)